davidcl24/contents-manager-portal/README.md

 ## Characteristics

 * It allows admins to upload new content and modify existing one with a simple, intuitive GUI.
-* It allos for the management of each of the following contents:
+* It allows for the management of each of the following contents:
     * Actors
     * Directors
     * Genres